Unforgiven: Plot

-Ned is later captured and flogged to death by Little Bill while trying to learn the whereabouts of Will and the kid.
+Ned is later captured and flogged to death by Little Bill to learn the whereabouts of Will and the Kid.
 Will takes the Kid with him to the cowboys' ranch, directing him to ambush Quick Mike in the outhouse and shoot him.
-After they escape, a distraught Kid drunkenly confesses he had never killed anyone before and is overcome with remorse.
-A prostitute arrives with the reward and tells them about Ned’s fate.
+After they escape, a distraught Kid drunkenly confesses he had never killed anyone before.
+A prostitute arrives with the reward and tells them about Ned's fate.
 Shocked by the news, Will begins drinking and demands the Kid's revolver.
 The Kid hands it over, saying that he no longer wants to be a killer, and Will sends him back to Kansas to distribute the reward.

-That night, Will finds Ned's corpse displayed in a coffin outside Skinny's saloon as a warning to bounty hunters.
+That night Will finds Ned's corpse displayed in a coffin outside Skinny's saloon.
 Inside, Little Bill and his deputies are organizing a posse.
-Will walks in alone brandishing a shotgun and kills Skinny for displaying Ned's corpse.
-He then takes aim at Little Bill, only for the shotgun to misfire.
-In the ensuing gunfight Will uses the revolver to wound Little Bill and four deputies.
-He then orders the rest of the posse out.
-Beauchamp lingers briefly to ask how Will survived; Will replies that it was luck and scares him away.
-Little Bill tries and fails to take another shot while lying on the floor, then bemoans his fate and curses Will, who shoots him dead.
-As he leaves Big Whiskey, Will warns the townsfolk that he will return if Ned is not buried properly or if any more prostitutes are harmed.
+Will walks in brandishing a shotgun and kills Skinny for displaying Ned's corpse.
+He then aims at Little Bill, but the shotgun misfires.
+In the ensuing gunfight, Will shoots Little Bill and several other members of the posse with the revolver.
+He then orders the rest of the men out.
+Beauchamp lingers briefly to ask how Will survived.
+Will replies that it was luck and scares him away.
+Little Bill tries and fails to take another shot at Will while lying on the floor, then bemoans his fate and curses Will, who shoots him dead.
+Will shouts threats as he mounts his horse and rides out of town.

-A closing title card states that Will's mother-in-law found his farm abandoned years later, Will having possibly moved to San Francisco, and she remained at a loss to understand why her daughter married a notorious outlaw and murderer.
+A closing title card states that Will's mother-in-law found his farm abandoned years later, Will having possibly moved to San Francisco with the children.
+She remained at a loss to understand why her daughter married such a notorious outlaw and murderer.